mmikhasenko/LM-Notes-HadronPhysics/README.md

 # 2024 RUB Hadron Physics

-It's an experimental project of unilysing LLM to shape the lecture script from audio transcription and students hand notes.
+It's an experimental project of utilising LLM to shape the lecture script from audio transcription and students handwiritten notes.

 The content is based on the Course materials for Hadron Physics lectures tought in Ruhr University Bochum.